-PULASKI COUNTY BOARD OF EDUCATION RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES JUNE 30, 2013
+PULASKI COUNTY BOARD OF EDUCATION RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES JUNE 30, 2014

-Total Net Change in Fund Balances - Governmental Funds (Exhibit "E")

-Amounts reported for Governmental Activities in the Statement of Activities are different because:

-Capital Outlays are reported as expenditures in Governmental Funds.
+-551,509.06 Total Net Change in Fund Balances - Governmental Funds (Exhibit "E") Amounts reported for Governmental Activities in the Statement of Activities are different because: Capital Outlays are reported as expenditures in Governmental Funds.
 However, in the Statement of Activities, the cost of Capital Assets is allocated over their estimated useful lives as depreciation expense.
-In the current period, these amounts are:

-Capital Outlay \$ 336,623.00

-Depreciation Expense -535,313.00

-Excess of Capital Outlay over Depreciation Expense -198,690.00

-Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.

-In Governmental Funds, a capital lease arrangement is considered a source of financing, but in the statement of Net Position, the lease obligation is reported as a long-term liability.

-Capital Lease Proceeds -69,042.55

-Bond issuance costs, deferred gains on refundings and similar items when debt is first issued are reported as an expenditure in Governmental Funds, but are reported as deferred charges on the Statement of Net Position and amortized over the term of the debt, using the straight-line method.
-The details of this difference in the current period are as follows:

-Amortization of Bond Issuance Costs -17,127.63

-Repayment of Long-Term Debt is reported as an expenditure in Governmental Funds, but the repayment reduces Long-Term Liabilities in the Statement of Net Position.
-In the current year, these amounts consist of:

-Bond Principal Retirements 685,000.00

-Some items reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in Governmental Funds.
-These activities consist of:

-Amortization of Bond Premiums \$ 38,006.77
+In the current period, these amounts are: Capital Outlay 186,471.00 Depreciation Expense -517,858.00 Excess of Capital Outlay over Depreciation Expense -331,387.00 Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
+21,945.56 Repayment of Long-Term Debt is reported as an expenditure in Governmental Funds, but the repayment reduces Long-Term Liabilities in the Statement of Net Position.
+In the current year, these amounts consist of: Bond Principal Retirements 650.000.00 Capital Lease Payments 12,506.62 Total Long-Term Debt Repayments 662,506.62 Some items reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in Governmental Funds.
+These activities consist of: Net Decrease in Accrued Interest on Issuance of Bonds 4,848.48 Decrease in Compensated Absences 2,110.16 Amortization of Bond Premiums 38,006.77 Total Additional Expenditures 44,965.41

-Net Decrease in Accrued Interest 4,257.89

-Decrease in Compensated Absences 1,678.37

-Total Additional Expenditures 43,943.03

-Change in Net Position of Governmental Activities (Exhibit "B") \$ -16,158.88
+Change in Net Position of Governmental Activities (Exhibit "B")